 Your social rent amount is reviewed and set from April each year and is calculated using a single government formula.
 The formula sets a target rent level for each property based on the value of the property, the number of bedrooms and local earnings.
 This ensures that your rent is affordable.

 If you are under-occupying your property and in receipt of benefits, you may be responsible for paying the Under-occupation Charge (Bedroom Tax).

 Any changes to your rent will be applied from the first Monday in April each year.
 We will notify you of any changes to your rent in writing, providing at least one calendar month’s notice.

 Most rents should reduce by 1% per annum until 2020.
 This applies in the majority of cases, but specifically excludes specialist supported accommodation*.

 *If you live in specialist supported accommodation and/or receive additional services which are covered by a separate service charge, your rent may go up during this period.

 Social rent is payable weekly in advance, in accordance with your tenancy agreement.

-If you pay your rent over 48 weeks, the remaining four weeks are known as non-payment weeks.
-These weeks will usually be the last week in March, the first week in April and the weeks in which Christmas/New Year falls.
+If you pay your rent over 48 weeks, the remaining four weeks are known as non-debit weeks.
+These weeks will usually be the last week in March, the first week in April and the weeks in which Christmas/New Year fall.